 Most of the aspirant countries appear well on their way to overcoming these obstacles.
-They have developed the appropriate mechanisms, practices and procedures for effective democratic control.
-The building of the trust and confidence that is the basis of effective the democratic control of armed forces will take time because it means changing attitudes and habits.
+They have developed the appropriate mechanisms, practices, and procedures for effective DCAF.
+Building the trust and confidence that is the basis of effective DCAF will take time, because it means changing attitudes and habits.
 Of course, problems and shortcomings remain.
-But that is also true in member countries because the relationship between the armed forces and society is constantly evolving.
+But that is also true in member countries, because the relationship between the armed forces and society is constantly evolving.